Meet Dr. Wasiak

 He earned his medical degree from Ohio College of Podiatric Medicine (now part of Kent State University) and completed his residency at Warren Memorial in Michigan.
 He has served in numerous professional leadership positions for the Michigan Podiatric Medical Association and the American Podiatric Medical Association.
 Dr. Wasiak is a member of the American College of Sports Medicine and a Diplomat in both the American College of Foot and Ankle Surgery and American Board of Foot and Ankle Surgery

-Dr. Wasiak is certified in foot and ankle surgery by the American Board of Foot and Ankle Surgery and is affiliated with Huron Valley-Sanai Hospital, where he is Chief of Podiatric Services, and Providence Park Hospital.
+Dr. Wasiak is certified in foot and ankle surgery by the American Board of Foot and Ankle Surgery and is affiliated with Huron Valley-Sinai Hospital, where he is Chief of Podiatric Services.

 What is Dr. Wasiak like?